 At Home Remedy For Anxiety?

-There are a number of herbal and vitamin-based supplements commonly thought to be effective treatments for social anxiety, though most of them have their own potential drawbacks.
-The effects and possible drawbacks of 4 herbal supplement varieties are outlined below.
+There are many herbal and vitamin-based supplements commonly thought to be effective treatments for social anxiety, though most of them have their potential drawbacks.
+The effects and possible disadvantages of 4 herbal supplement varieties are outlined below.

 L-theanine L-theanine, a substance naturally found in green tea, can aid relaxation in social situations in a multitude of ways.
 It promotes relaxing alpha waves in the brain, raises dopamine levels, increases GABA (gamma-amino-butyric acid) production, may increase serotonin levels and in combination with caffeine (another substance naturally found in green tea) can improve memory and reaction time.
 It should be noted, however, that caffeine has the effect of increasing the heart rate, which may be unwanted stimulation for someone with anxiety.
 It is recommended for people with anxiety that L-theanine in the form of green tea be taken in its non-caffeinated variety to prevent unwanted side effects.

 Kava-Kava Kava-kava, or simply kava, as it is sometimes known, is a plant whose roots are consumed in Pacific Ocean cultures of Polynesia as a sedative that works without disrupting mental clarity.
-The kavalactones within kava-kava are psychoactive substances that promote muscle and mental relaxation primarily by stimulating GABA activity in the brain, GABA or gamma-amino-butyric acid being a substance that regulates the speed and activity of the nervous system.
-Some concerns have been raised about a potential for liver damage related to kava-kava use, and it is recommended that alcohol consumption be avoided while kava-kava is in the system.
-A Cochrane Collaboration review concluded that kava-kava was likely to be more effective than placebo at treating at least short-term social anxiety.
+The kavalactones within kava-kava are psychoactive substances that promote muscle and mental relaxation primarily by stimulating GABA activity in the brain.
+GABA or gamma-amino-butyric acid is a substance that regulates the speed and activity of the nervous system.
+Some concerns have been raised about a potential for liver damage related to kava-kava use, and it is recommended that alcohol consumption is avoided while kava-kava is in the system.
+A Cochrane Collaboration review concluded that kava-kava was likely to be more effective than placebo in treating at least short-term social anxiety.

 If you would rather stay pill-free altogether in treating your social anxiety, the following tips should help you learn to control your anxiety in a healthy and long-lasting way.

 Exercise Regularly Doing exercise on a regular basis, whether it's walking, running, biking, hiking or swimming, keeps your body healthy and both feeling and looking good.
-Not only can this give you a boost of self confidence in social situations, but it can also limit the severity of physical anxiety symptoms by strengthening your heart, muscles and lungs.
-In addition, doing the hard work of exercise causes your brain to naturally increase levels of serotonin in your body to compensate, which will help you to feel more relaxed and happy on a regular basis.
+Not only can this give you a boost of self-confidence in social situations, but it can also limit the severity of physical anxiety symptoms by strengthening your heart, muscles, and lungs.
+Also, doing the hard work of exercise causes your brain to naturally increase levels of serotonin in your body to compensate, which will help you to feel more relaxed and happy on a regular basis.

 Keep a Journal Keeping a journal can help you reduce anxiety much in the same way that cognitive behavioral therapy can it allows you to look into your own mind, at your own thoughts, and examine them.
 What beliefs of yours seem to be holding you back?
 After examining your writing for negative beliefs and thoughts about yourself and others, consciously replace those with positive beliefs and thoughts and concentrate on them instead the next time you are in a social situation.

-While there are any routes you can take in treating your anxiety, it is always a good idea to talk to someone such as a doctor, counselor, or therapist who can help you to determine the severity of and reasons behind your condition, as well as further advising you as to the safety of different medications and activities.
-From there, you can design the most efficient treatment plan to suit your personal needs.
+While there are many routes you can take in treating your anxiety, it is always a good idea to talk to someone such as a doctor, counselor, or therapist who can help you to determine the severity of and reasons behind your condition.
+These individuals can also advise you on the safety of different medications and activities for your health and lifestyle.
+From there, you can design the most effective treatment plan to suit your personal needs.